maestro-server/bootue/README.md

  * Vue-Cli - (browserify or webpack)
  * Node - Sass (vue-loader-sass)
  * Setup webpack to make url-loader for fonts (font-awesome)

+ **
+ EDIT: After some feedbacks, we decide to use bootue only for Maestro Server, in outhers words, all support and new features will be create if ought to be a necessity in Maestro Servers goals
+ **

 ### Let's started
 First all bootue is build using vue-cli system, you need to install and setup a vueify (browserify) or vue-loader(webpack) env, Install Vue Cli, you maybe use webpack or browserfy.